 When the Military Authorities discovered that Claude had lied about his age they made his father sign a declaration of his true age, this was done on 28th August 1918 when he had already served for twelve months.

-He embarked from Canada 21/2/1918 on The S.S.
-Cretic and disembarked in England on 4/3/1918.
-He then transferred to 4th Canadian (Reserve) Battalion on 25/3/1918 and was stationed at Bramshott Army Camp until he went overseas to France with the 47th Battalion on 25/9/1918, joining his unit on 2nd October 1918 and remained there until 11th November 1918 when he was transferred to England and posted to Whitley Army Camp and then Kinmel Army Camp in North Wales.
+He embarked from Canada on the 21st February 1918 on The S.S.
+Cretic and disembarked in England on the 4th March 1918.
+He then transferred to 4th Canadian (Reserve) Battalion on the 25th March 1918 and was stationed at Bramshott Army Camp.
+He went overseas to France with the 47th Battalion on the 25th September 1918, joining his unit on 2nd October 1918 and remained there until 11th November 1918 when he was transferred to England and posted to Whitley Army Camp and then Kinmel Army Camp in North Wales.

 Kinmel Park Camp was a segregation camp used to house Canadian Soldiers awaiting repatriation to Canada after the end of WW1.
 Unfortunately the conditions at that time were extremely harsh with a lack of every kind of commodity, the camp was overcrowded and the services were poor, there were shortages of clothing, food and blankets.
-As a result of this situation, a vast number of servicemen and women became ill and many succumed to the Influenza Epidemic or complications associated with this infection.
+As a result of this situation, a vast number of servicemen and women became ill and many succumbed to the Influenza Epidemic or complications associated with this infection.
 Claude was admitted to Military Hospital with a severe cough on the 29th January 1919 He complained of bad sleeping conditions in the cold hut with no blankets.
 He had contracted Influenza and died of Bronchial Pneumonia at 19.10 on the 12th February 1919.